 Is It Normal for Cloth Diapers to Stain?

 Yes, several things can cause stains on your cloth diapers.
-Thankfully, while it may not look beautiful, stains tend to be harmless and usually don’t mean the diaper is dirty.
+Thankfully, while it may not look beautiful, stains are harmless and usually don’t mean the diaper is dirty.
 Most stains are simply oils or pigments left behind after the soil has been cleaned away.

 Below, I’ll go over the biggest causes of stains — poop and various diaper creams — and what the best stain remover is for each one.
 I’ll also cover what methods and products you should and shouldn’t use to remove all manner of stains from your cloth diapers.
 So let’s dive in.